 The Trust has entered into an unsecured, committed credit facility agreement that totaled \$200 million.
-Interest on outstanding borrowings was charged at the 30-day LIBOR rate plus an additional stated number of basis points through June 30, 2022.
-Beginning July 1, 2022, the interest rate on outstanding borrowings was updated to SOFR plus an additional stated number of basis points.
-There were no outstanding borrowings as of August 31, 2023 and 2022.
+Interest on outstanding borrowings is charged at the 30-day SOFR rate plus an additional stated number of basis points.
+There were no outstanding borrowings as of August 31, 2024 and 2023.